scalabridgelondon/scalabridgelondon.org/curriculum.md

 ### Part One

-* Types, expressions, and values as building blocks of programs
+* Types, expressions, and values.
+Names and scopes.
 * Substitution model of evaluation as a notional machine for understanding code
 * Structural recursion over the natural numbers (pattern matching)
 * Methods and functions as abstractions